 Panauti Homestay: Explore the classical medieval village

 While you stay with host families, you can engage in various activities like a festival celebration with the host during the festive season and seasonal activities like harvesting and planting.
-You can even lend a hand in the kitchen and learn how food is traditionally prepared and served in a home.
-The hike can be organized at nearby areas if the visitor wishes to do a short hike to immerse into the tranquil nature.
+You can even lend a hand in the kitchen and learn how food prepare traditionally and served in a home.
+The hike can be organized in nearby areas if the visitor wishes to do a short hike to immerse into the tranquil nature.

 Community-Based Tourism Activities

-During trekking, hiking or short tour at different regions of Nepal, you can simply be engaged in different community-based activities to experience local life.
+During trekking, hiking or short tours in different regions of Nepal, you can simply engage in different community-based activities to experience local life.
 Your local experience at a remote village will greatly impact on communities.
 Community-based tourism activities allow the visitor to explore local habitats and wildlife and celebrates and respects traditional cultures, partake in different community service and local activities.